Football Features

 Sir Alex Ferguson has imparted much of his wisdom on his players over the years.
 Starting from Aberdeen with Alex McLeish to the late 90s with Ole Gunnar Solskjaer.
 But, at the start of that decade he had a shrewd quartet of future dugout dancers.

-Bruce, a free-scoring but strangely uncapped centre-back, soaked up Fergie’s wisdom like a sponge and has enjoyed successful stints at Birmingham, Wigan and now Newcastle.
-The latter of which he has done superbly to dispel misgivings about his initial appointment amid the backdrop of growing uncertainty with the club’s ownership.
+Bruce, a free-scoring but strangely uncapped centre-back, soaked up Fergie’s wisdom like a sponge and enjoyed successful stints at Birmingham and Wigan, before going on to coach Newcastle and West Brom.

 Meanwhile Phelan has made more of a name for himself as a coach rather than a player for the Red Devils.
-He served his old manager Ferguson for many years, before embarking on his own managerial journey, and when that came to a halt, he returned to Old Trafford, where he is now helping out Solskjaer.
+He served his old manager Ferguson for many years, before embarking on his own managerial journey, and when that came to a halt, he returned to Old Trafford, where he recently helped out Solskjaer.